The Chronicle of Higher Education: Awards

 Over the years, the paper has been a finalist and winner of several journalism awards.
 In 2005, two special reports – on diploma mills and plagiarism – were selected as finalists in the reporting category for a National Magazine Award.
 It was a finalist for the award in general excellence every year from 2001 to 2005.

 In 2005, its reporter Carlin Romano was a finalist for a Pulitzer Prize in criticism.

 In 2007, The Chronicle won an Utne Reader Independent Press Award for political coverage.
 In its award citation, Utne called The Chronicle Review "a fearless, free-thinking section where academia's best and brightest can take their gloves off and swing with abandon at both sides of the increasingly predictable political divide."
 The New Republic, The Nation, Reason, and The American Prospect were among the finalists in the category.

-In 2012, reporter Jack Stripling won a special citation for "Beat reporting," from the Education Writers Association (EWA), as well as sharing a second-place Single-Topic News, Series or Feature award with Tom Bartlett and other Chronicle reporters for their seven-part series, "College for a Few."
-Brad Wolverton, earned a special citation for Investigative Reporting, "Investigating College Athletics."
+In 2012, reporter Jack Stripling won a special citation for "Beat reporting", from the Education Writers Association (EWA), as well as sharing a second-place Single-Topic News, Series or Feature award with Tom Bartlett and other Chronicle reporters for their seven-part series, "College for a Few".
+Brad Wolverton, earned a special citation for Investigative Reporting, "Investigating College Athletics".

-In 2018, Bartlett and Nell Gluckman were named as the 2017 Runners Up in the Outstanding Higher Education Journalism category, presented by the United Kingdom's Chartered Institute for Public Relations (CIPR} Education Journalism Awards.
+In 2018, Bartlett and Nell Gluckman were named as the 2017 Runners Up in the Outstanding Higher Education Journalism category, presented by the United Kingdom's Chartered Institute of Public Relations (CIPR) Education Journalism Awards.